stfc/PSyclone/doc/getting_going.rst

              simply installing this version using pip will install a later version of fparser.
 The suggested solution is to use release 1.6.1 which fixes this problem and is otherwise identical to 1.6.0.
 However, if you want to use release 1.6.0 you need to ensure that you have fparser 0.0.7.
-This can be acheived by downgrading an existing fparser installation or by installing version 0.0.7 of fparser *before* installing PSyclone.
+This can be achieved by downgrading an existing fparser installation or by installing version 0.0.7 of fparser *before* installing PSyclone.

 PSyclone immediately relies on four external Python packages; ``six``, ``configparser``, ``fparser`` and ``pyparsing``.
 In order to run the